joshuawong06/Wilkinson-Divider/README.md

 # FR4 Wilkinson Power Divider

 This is a S-band dual-channel Wilkinson power divider designed for the UTAT (University of Toronto Aerospace Team) CubeSat RF system.
-The board splits each RF path from the transceiver (TX @2.245 GHz and RX @2.067 GHz) into two matched output ports while targeting low insertion loss, good return loss, and isolation between output ports.
-The split paths will then be connected to the 2 sets of dual patch antennas on either side of the CubeSat.
+The board splits each RF path from the transceiver (TX @ 2.245 GHz and RX @ 2.067 GHz) into two matched output ports while targeting low insertion loss, good return loss, and isolation between output ports.
+The split paths are intended to feed two sets of dual patch antennas mounted on opposite sides of the CubeSat.

-The design was first simulated in HFSS on FR4 (1.6mm board thickness) as a low cost protoype before potentially moving to a lower loss but more expensive substrate like Rogers.
+The design was first simulated in HFSS on FR4 (1.6mm board thickness) as a low cost prototype before potentially moving to a lower loss but more expensive substrate like Rogers.

 ## Overview